SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 \subsubsection{Comparison of Model Performance}

-As shown in Table \ref{tab1}, we further validate the sophistication of the SCKansformer model by experimentally comparing it with other typical classification models and advanced microscopic image cell classification models on the BMCD-FGCD dataset.
+As shown in Table \ref{tab1}, we further validate our model by experimentally comparing it with other typical classification models and advanced microscopic image cell classification models on the BMCD-FGCD dataset.
 Compared with other typical or state-of-the-art models, SCKansformer exhibits significant advantages in handling the microscopic image classification task.

-Compared to the VGG family of models, although these classical models perform consistently in traditional image classification tasks, their network depth results in significant computational overhead and memory consumption.
-These issues become particularly pronounced when dealing with high-resolution microscopic images.
-In contrast, the SCKansformer adopts a more efficient KAN network in place of the traditional MLP layer, thereby reducing memory consumption.
-Additionally, through its global-local attention mechanism, the SCKansformer excels at capturing subtle features in microscopic images.
-This results in improvements in F1-score and Accuracy, outperforming the highest values of the VGG models by 9.79 and 8.73 percentage points, respectively.

-In comparison with the ResNet series models, the SCKansformer also demonstrates exceptional performance in processing microscopic images.
-The ResNet series models achieve a highest F1-score of 75.55, whereas the SCKansformer reaches an impressive 84.34, marking an improvement of 8.79 percentage points.
-In terms of Accuracy, the best performance of the ResNet series is 75.48, while the SCKansformer model achieves 83.23, an enhancement of 7.75 percentage points.
-By combining MSA and Local Part module, the SCKansformer effectively captures both global and local features of microscopic images, thereby significantly improving classification accuracy.

 When compared with advanced classification models such as ViT and the lightweight EfficientNetV2, the advantages of the SCKansformer become even more evident.
 The SCKansformer model improves Accuracy by 5.81 and 6.03 percentage points compared to ViT and EfficientNetV2, respectively.
 This significant enhancement is primarily due to the SCKansformer’s SCConv Encoder and Global-Local Attention Mechanism, which effectively capture the fine-grained features of microscopic images.
 This capability addresses the shortcomings of ViT and EfficientNetV2 in processing high-resolution microscopic images, particularly in terms of local feature capture.